 Install-WindowsFeature -Name Hyper-V -ComputerName <computer_name> -IncludeManagementTools -Restart

-After The Hyper-V installation process is over, you will be given the offer of either restarting the computer right away or doing so later.
+After The Hyper-V installation process is over, you will be given the option to restart the computer right away or do so later.

-If you want to install Hyper-V on Windows Server 2019, you can also use the Deployment Image Servicing and Management (DISM) tool.
-This tool is typically used for the configuration of Windows and Windows images, as well as enabling/disabling Windows Server features even if the OS is running.
+To install Hyper-V on Windows Server 2019, you can also use the Deployment Image Servicing and Management (DISM) tool.
+This command line tool is typically used for the configuration of Windows and Windows images, as well as enabling/disabling Windows Server features even while the OS is running.

 DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V

 Once the operation is complete, you will be asked to restart the computer to activate the changes.

 Method 3.
 Installing Hyper-V by using Server Manager

 Installing Hyper-V on Windows Server 2019 using Server Manager requires using the graphical user interface (GUI), unlike the other two.
 For this purpose, you need to launch Server Manager and make the necessary changes there.